Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Transfer Operators

 \begin{itemize} \item With the normalization $F(0) = 0$, each measure $\mu_\alpha$ has unit mass.
 When $F$ is an inner function, for each $\alpha \in \partial \mathbb{D}$, $\re h_\alpha$ has radial limit zero a.e.~on the unit circle, which means that the measure $\mu_\alpha$ is singular.

-\item The Aleksandrov-Clark measure $\mu_\alpha$ is concentrated on the set of pre-images of $\alpha$.
-For instance, $\mu_\alpha$ has a point mass at $\zeta \in \partial \mathbb{D}$ if and only if $F$ has an angular derivative at $\zeta$ with $F(\zeta) = \alpha$, in which case, In general, $\mu_\alpha$ may not be a discrete measure, i.e.~be a countable convex sum of point masses.
+\item The Aleksandrov-Clark measure $\mu_\alpha$ is concentrated on the set of points on the unit circle where $F$ has radial limit $\alpha$.
+For instance, $\mu_\alpha$ has a point mass at $\zeta \in \partial \mathbb{D}$ if and only if $F$ has an angular derivative at $\zeta$ with $F(\zeta) = \alpha$, in which case, In general, $\mu_\alpha$ may not be a discrete measure, i.e.~be a countable sum of point masses.
 In fact, there are holomorphic self-maps of the unit disk, even inner functions, that do not possess an angular derivative at any point on the unit circle.